-the two-strip J-PET prototype are worse in comparison to commercial tomographs.
+Indeed, the axial and transaxial resolutions obtained for the two-strip J-PET prototype are worse in comparison to commercial tomographs.
 This was expected, since we have used only one pair of scintillators.
 However, we expect the further improvement when the image will be done with scintillators forming the cylindrical barrel providing LOR, and TOF in three dimensions [54].

-B. Comparison of the Mahalanobis reconstruction with Linear Fitting method
+B. Comparison of the Mahalanobis Reconstruction With Linear Fitting Method

-In order to test the Linear Fitting method we have determined the optimal number of applied thresholds looking for the best achievable Time-of-Flight resolution.
+In order to test the linear fitting method we have determined the optimal number of applied thresholds looking for the best achievable TOF resolution.
 The test was performed with different number of threshold levels.
-For each number of levels different values of threshold were tested e.g. for two-threshold levels the value of TOF was calculated at a number of different set of values: (-40 mV, -80 mV), (-40 mV, 100 mV), (-60 mV, -100 mV), (-80 mV, -160 mV) etc. In Tab.
-II only those values for each number of applied levels are given for which we obtained best TOF resolution.
-The dependence of TOF resolution on the number of applied threshold levels is shown in Fig.16.
+For each number of levels different values of threshold were tested, e.g., for twothreshold levels the value of TOF was calculated at a number of different set of values: (-40 mV, -80 mV), (-40 mV, 100 mV), (-60 mV, -100 mV), (-80 mV, -160 mV), etc. In Table II only those values for each number of applied levels are given for which we obtained best TOF resolution.
+The dependence of TOF resolution on the number of applied threshold levels is shown in Fig. 16.
 One can see that the resolution improves with the number of applied thresholds, but after discrimination on four of them there is no significant improvement with the current threshold setting in our experiment.
-The obtained value of rms (TOF) with four pre-defined threshold levels is comparable with the value calculated using the Mahalanobis method at two predefined threshold levels.
+The obtained value of rms (TOF) with four predefined threshold levels is comparable with the value calculated using the Mahalanobis method at two predefined threshold levels.